reishima/FinalYearProject/README.md

 #To use the platform, users will need to have Metamask installed and a wallet ID attached to the Sepolia Test Network.

+#The library, attendance and student aide contracts will need to be deployed.
+Then the contract address must be supplied into each of the respective constants file.

 ## FYP

 ##Contracts are already deployed and supplied, to use simply head to cd client and run npm start: